azton/Pop3Net/README.md

 There, you can find the small_classifier architechtures, along with the Inception U-net used in the paper.

 Within ```network_modules```, you can also find the helper utilities used to track training progress and state, along with other definitions for loss functions used in the work.
-S
+In ```testing```, all test scripts and their configurations are found.
+The test/training data for this project is too large to be hosted; please contact the authors if you need this data.

 Saved models are available in the ```checkpoints``` directory; you can see how to load these checkpoints by examining the running scripts in
 ```run_networks```.
 Scripts for data preparation are in the ```data_generation``` directory, however they are unique to the data used in the paper--